 A transgender employee at the FSF was being bullied by a transphobic employee.
 When the transgender employee filed a complaint, they were fired because the complaint was seen as troublemaking.
 A transgender person standing up for their rights in the workplace was seen as hostile.
 A transgender person is someone whose internal gender identity (in their brain) is different to the one they were assigned at birth.
 This mismatch can cause many transgender people to become extremely depressed, even suicidal.
 Many who are like this seek to transition to their real gender, and in many places (including USA) are subject to harsh treatment.
 Many end up being homeless, even if they are highly skilled, because they are fired from their job as a result of discrimination, or they are not hired for the same reason.
 They also regularly face abandonment by family and friends, in addition to being turned down from housing opportunities by transphobic landlords who turn them away.
 Transgender people are among some of the most vulnerable people on earth, particularly trans women.
 Transgender people are more likely to commit suicide than almost any other group of people, precisely because of how hostile the world is to trans people.

 It didn't seem to even matter to them that the individual in question had worked hard for the FSF and been an extremely knowledgeable and reliable person for the organisation - and a huge supporter - for many years.

 The individual in question had donated countless hours to keep the FSF running, with years of expertise and absolute passion for the work.
-For the individual to then be treated this way, just for being trans and standing up to bullying at work, is totally unacceptable.
+To the FSF, this didn't matter at all.

 The following people should either resign and/or be fired from the FSF, to be replaced by other people: